Overview

 Secret Verification

-Webhook secrets prevent unauthorized deployments:Generate secret
+Webhook secrets prevent unauthorized deployments:1

 In Dockhand, click Generate Secret for your webhook.
 This creates a secure random token.